 The months proceeding were extremely trying times, as I found a great deal of my identity in fitness.
 Yet after having no blood pressure and a compressed celiac artery that left me a mere 83 lbs at 5’8, it felt as though everything I had come to know and love had been stripped from me.
 Eventually, a long while later, after a variety of medications and treatments, I was able to reunite with fitness.
 With daily stretching sessions, rebounding on a mini trampoline, short walks, and the use of two yoga DVD’s that my aunt gifted me, I was able to start my new “workouts.”
 This is where the learning process between exercise and my Lyme-struck body began, something I am still perfecting to this day.

 So here I am today, with a wealth of knowledge about exercise and my body that only could have been learned through dealing with the Lyme.
 All of that to say, I now believe that exercising with a chronic illness should be done in a fashion as to not be a burden to the body, rather to be a form of support and an avenue of healing.
 I believe exercise in and of itself is one of the most powerful tools that can be used to do so.
 You may ask why I was (and am) so persistent on doing some sort of physical activity every day.
 The answer is simple: it is a form of therapy.
 Doing those yoga videos and walking on that treadmill was not simply to burn calories.
 No, they were a form of pain management.
 Finally, I had found something that, for just a small portion of my day, was able to distract my mind from the chronic pain.
-This was not only (and still is) mentally healing, but also emotionally.
+I know some people who find relief from their medical marijuana and that some of you reading might benefit from the information that can be found at this link, but I’m not sure that this is the option for me.
+It turns out that, for me, exercise was not only (and still is) mentally healing, but also emotionally.
 While not everyone may be a workout “freaks” like I used to be, it is for this reason I find physical activity to be essential for anyone to healing from a chronic illness.